compose-spec/compose-spec/05-services.md

 ### ports

 Exposes container ports.

+> **Note**
+>
-Port mapping must not be used with `network_mode: host` and doing so must result in a runtime error.
+> Port mapping must not be used with `network_mode: host` otherwise a runtime error occurs.

 #### Short syntax

-The short syntax is a colon-separated string to set host IP, host port and container port in the form:
+The short syntax is a colon-separated string to set the host IP, host port, and container port in the form:

 `[HOST:]CONTAINER[/PROTOCOL]` where: